aalish/IDM/README.md

 # IDM
 SIMPLE PATCH
 IDM 5.01
-First enter serial number with any name and email with registration done in fligh mode with serial number 5XD8K-N6TXR-EEMCV-E745A
+First enter serial number with any name and email with registration done in flight mode with this serial number 5XD8K-N6TXR-EEMCV-E745A
 Use one of 3 steps.
 1.run idm1-nopop.exe instead of idm.